-Penang has a wide choice of accommodation to suit every palate and budget.
-You can check this list of George Town best boutique hotels or check out one of these other recommendations.
+Penang has a wide choice of accommodations to suit every palate and budget.
+You can check out this list of George Town’s best boutique hotels or check out one of these other recommendations.

-- Ryokan Muntri Boutique Hostel is a social backpacker hostel in walking distance to Chulia Street.
+- Ryokan Muntri Boutique Hostel is a social backpacker hostel within walking distance of Chulia Street.
 Very recommended and clean.
 Check Prices and Book.

 - For something mid-range and stylish, Ren-I-Tang ticks all the boxes.
-Smack in the centre of Little India, it’s perfect for exploring George Town and chill in style.
+Smack in the centre of Little India, it’s perfect for exploring George Town and chilling in style.
 Check Prices and Book.